Exploring 5 Fascinating Facts About Auschwitz

 The camp consisted of three main sections: Auschwitz I (the original camp), Auschwitz II-Birkenau (the extermination camp), and Auschwitz III-Monowitz (a labor camp).

-Read more 10 Fascinating San Marino Facts You Need to Know
+Read more Discovering Dubai: 10 Fascinating Fun Facts You Didn't Know

 Prisoners at Auschwitz were subjected to inhumane living conditions, forced labor, and medical experiments.